 I stood there in disbelief.
 Was I not getting any tips for this delivery?
 “Excuse me mam, but I just walked ten long blocks, in the super cold, up four floors, carrying fourteen bags of your heavy groceries, and I get no tip!?
 Not even a quarter!?”

-“Sorry, but that’s your fucking job.
-You shouldn’t have volunteered.
-I could’ve had one of the other Mexicans do it.
+“Sorry, but that’s your job.
+You shouldn’t have volunteered to deliver my bags.
+I could’ve had one of the others do it.
 Maybe if you would’ve gone to school, you wouldn’t be doing this shit.
 Leave before I call the police.
 Thank you.”
 She slams the door in front of me.

 As I walked back to the supermarket, her statement repeatedly echoed in my head.
 I stopped on Kingston Avenue, closed my eyes, and thought to myself, “thank you, lady!
-Thank you for triggering that fire in me to want to succeed.
+Thank you for adding to the fire already in me to want to succeed.
 Thank you for showing me both sides to this world.
-Thank you for giving me the ground to stand on.
-Thank you for giving me the most valuable tip anyone can ever give.”
+Thank you for giving me the ground to stand on.”